-What are the reasons why many blog fails.
-We never launch blogs with an aim to fail.
+What are the reasons why many blogs fail?
+We never launch blogs with the aim to fail.
 Although some create blogs as just something you can do casually, most of us create blogs so that we can make money from them.

 However, most blogs that launch never make it past the first year let alone the first few months.

 One of the biggest reasons for this is that a blog owner often starts out with a lot of gumption, but then, after not seeing the money come in, they toss the project aside instead of really investing time and resources to make it a success.

 In this post, I’ve compiled a list of some of the most common reasons behind blogs failing or not maximizing and ways to not let yours be next.